-In the past pipelines filled with murky water have not been inspected due to the high cost and potential downtime involved with the process.
-Now, using high-resolution sonar units (which may be skid, float, or robotic tractor mounted) we can survey and fully assess pipelines 10" to 120" in diameter, measuring the magnitude of any defects that may be present.
+Using high-resolution sonar units (which may be skid, float, or robotic tractor mounted) we can survey and fully assess pipelines 8″ to 144″ in diameter, measuring the magnitude of any defects that may be present.
 This same concept allows our operators to measure debris and sediment depth in pipelines and shafts.

 Sonar profiling has proven useful in a variety of applications.
-Surcharged pipelines, siphons, river crossings, and force mains can be inspected with confidence and without the costly, disruptive ad sometimes impossible need for bypass pumping.
-Hard copy reports can be supplied, as well as electronic reports that can be opened in almost any computer aided design software.
+Surcharged pipelines, siphons, river crossings, and force mains can be inspected with confidence and without the costly, disruptive and sometimes impossible need for bypass pumping.
+Hard-copy reports can be supplied, as well as electronic reports that can be opened in almost any computer-aided design software.